 See the course syllabus and see how this course fits into the Numerical Analysis Undergraduate Study Pathway.

 Lecturer: Dr. Catherine Powell

 Office: 1.124, Alan Turing Building.
 Office Hours: Monday 2-3, 3-4 (in teaching time).

 Students will be required to use MATLAB occasionally and should know how to set up vectors, perform mathematical operations on vectors, write simple programmes and plot functions.
 If you are not confident with MATLAB don't panic.
 Demos will be given in examples classes throughout the term and examples given on handouts.
 Useful MATLAB resources and tutorials can be found on the web, including, HERE.
 An extensive range of MATLAB manuals are also available at the library.

 Occasionally, we will need results from analysis from earlier courses.
 These results are summarised in the above document.
-Students are expected to know these results and should be prepared to use them wherever necessary.
+Students are expected to know these results and should be prepared to use them during the course wherever necessary.

 Approximation of functions